njensen58/url-shortener/README.md

 # URL-Shortener
 * App built to practice different techs in a fullstack environment.
+* This guide was used for broad steps [GUIDE](https://codingchallenges.fyi/challenges/challenge-url-shortener/)

 ## Stack
 - React, Typescript, Node, Redis